+raised so far for A Million Miracles - enough to fund almost 600,000 operations.

+16,000 people

-£17.4 million raised so far for A Million Miracles - enough to fund almost 600,000 operations.
-16,000 people who are blind, have low vision or other disabilities, received training in daily living skills, mobility and orienteering, vocational training or rights and entitlements training.
+who are blind, have low vision or other disabilities, received training in daily living skills, mobility and orienteering, vocational training or rights and entitlements training.

-220,000 village level volunteers trained (includes community distribution of treatment, primary eye care, education and inclusion courses).
+220,000 village level volunteers trained

+(includes community distribution of treatment, primary eye care, education and inclusion courses).

+Fighting blindness

-Fighting blindness A Million Miracles Now in its second year, Sightsavers' biggest-ever global fundraising appeal remains on track to raise £30 million to fund one million sight-restoring cataract operations in some of the world's poorest countries.
-To date, £17.4 million has been raised, which is enough to fund almost 600,000 operations.
-After seeing the films of Winesi having his sight restored last year, Channel 4 contacted us and asked to visit Malawi for an episode of Unreported World.
-A two-person team, including presenter Ade Adepitan, spent two weeks there shadowing a Sightsaverssupported ophthalmic team from the Ministry of Health.
+A Million Miracles

+Now in its second year, Sightsavers' biggest-ever global fundraising appeal remains on track to raise \$50 million to fund one million sight-restoring cataract operations in some of the world's poorest countries.
+To date, nearly \$30 million has been raised worldwide, which is enough to fund almost 600,000 operations.

+On World Sight Day 2014, Sightsavers launched a Million Miracles with an online event with Google+ to show the world's first live broadcast of the moment when one of our beneficiaries saw for the first time after cataract surgery.
+This pioneering broadcast was screened live from Malawi and followed the journey of Winesi.
+After his successful cataract operation, Winesi was able to see his grandson for the very first time, his wife's face again after two long years and even return to farming to help support his family.

+After seeing the films of Winesi having his sight restored last year, UK's Channel 4 contacted us and asked to visit Malawi for a special episode.
+A two-person team spent two weeks in Malawi shadowing a Sightsavers-supported ophthalmic team from the Ministry of Health.
 They particularly focused on the difficulties patients face in paying for transportation to get to hospital, and followed the story of a 14-year-old girl called Rose.
+The original program was watched by more than 8 million people, and Rose's story was featured on UpWorthy reaching an additional 2.6 million viewers.

-The programme was watched by more than 800,000 people.
-The success of the programme translated directly into donations. £25,000 came through the website following the programme, there was a six-fold increase in US Major giving year-end gifts, and a UK donor made a high six-figure legacy pledge.
-To raise further awareness of the campaign on its first anniversary, we made a short film which featured UK volunteers wearing Read the Blog at:
+To raise further awareness of the campaign on its first anniversary, we made a short film which featured volunteers wearing cataract-simulating lenses.

-cataract-simulating lenses.
 They experienced life with sight loss - a project that had emotional results.
-The campaign reached 8 million people in 2015, with the Million Miracles Christmas appeal raising almost £1 million.
-Our A Million Miracles campaign is on track to raise £30 million to fund one million sight-restoring cataract operations.
+The campaign reached 8 million people in 2015, with the Million Miracles Christmas appeal raising almost \$1.5 million globally.

+Our A Million Miracles campaign is on track to raise \$50 million to fund one million sight-restoring cataract operations.